- EDTNA/ERCA News Autumn, 2013: Croatian, Dutch, English, French, German, Greek, Italian, Lithuanian, Polish, Russian, Serbian, Slovenian and Spanish

 42nd EDTNA/ERCA International Conference, Malmö

-- The Preliminary programme of Malmö Conference: Download your copy here.
+- The Conference Abstract Book is now available.
+Download your copy here.

-- Congratulations to the EDTNA/ERCA 2012 Strasbourg Conference Abstract and Poster winners:
+- Congratulations to the EDTNA/ERCA 2013 Malmö Conference Abstract winners:

 Go Green in Dialysis – joint EDTNA/ERCA and Fresenius Medical Care project successfully finished